 Babies don’t do much else aside from feeding, excreting, and expressing themselves with loud, screechy noises.
 But, these noises can get scarier and scarier if their feeding time is delayed.
 So, be sure to carry all the food and eating essentials to avoid messing up your little one’s feeding routine.

 You will have to carry at least two spare milk bottles if one breaks down or gets damaged.
 Two bottles also make it easier to manage frequent hunger spells, which are common during long journeys.
-If you are breastfeeding your baby, be sure to carry all the essentials and breast pumps you need to do it comfortably.
+If you are breastfeeding or feeding your baby formula, be sure to carry all the essentials and breast pumps you need to do it comfortably.

 Reserve a compartment of your baby bag for food items and eatables to give your little one his favorite snacks and treats.
 Toddlers typically require an endless supply of comforting snacks to satiate their frequent bouts of hunger.
 You will also need to carry some utensils, usually a cup, serving bowl, and spoon.